Haohanmaiyami/homework_bank_widget/README.md

 ## Project description
-Project designed for data processing and includes masking info regarding personal data, filtering and sorting various functions. tests have also been added.
+Project designed for data processing and includes masking info regarding personal data, filtering, generators and sorting various functions. tests have also been added.
 The pytest library is used to test the project.
-The tests (all tests in the folder **tests**) cover key functions of all modules, including masks, widget, and processing.
+The tests (all tests in the folder **tests**) cover key functions of all modules, including masks, widget, generators and processing.
 The project is
 developed using GitFlow and hosted on GitHub for collaboration.